domainsofapp/domainsofapp.github.io/_posts/2016-02-19-favorite-quotations.md

 I will, in fact, claim that the difference between a bad programmer and a good one is whether he considers his code or his data structures more important.
 Bad programmers worry about the code.
 Good programmers worry about data structures and their relationships. --Linus Torvalds, Finnish Software Engineer

 Winter ends. --S. Foundling, American Artist (personal conversation)

+Look at plants, not people. --Olivia (personal conversation)